What is Optional Practical Training?

-Step 3: Student mails completed OPT application to the appropriate USCIS Service Center.
+Step 3: Student submits I-765 OPT application to USCIS

 A complete application will include the following items:

-- Photocopy of your OPT I-20 - Sign and keep the original as your current I-20
+- Copy of your OPT Recommendation I-20 - Sign and keep the original as your current I-20

-- Photocopy of your F-1 visa (Canadians do not have F-1 visa stamps)
+- Copy of your F-1 visa stamp (Canadians do not have F-1 visa stamps)

-- Print out of your I-94 Arrival/Departure Number or photocopy of your I-94 card
+- I-94 Arrival/Departure Number or copy of your I-94 card

-- Photocopies of any previously issued Employment Authorization Document (EAD)
+- Copies of all previously issued CPT and OPT I-20s with corresponding Employment Authorization Document (EAD)

 Step 4: USCIS will send an application receipt in the mail within 2-3 weeks of receiving your application.